All Products

 Document Center

-MSE Sync is a data synchronization tool that is customized and optimized based on the open source Nacos Sync project.
-MSE Sync provides two-way data synchronization capabilities and is integrated with efficient features such as automatic service discovery and one-click full service synchronization.
-MSE Sync uses the multi-instance deployment architecture to implement a high-level disaster recovery mechanism.
-MSE Sync is suitable for scenarios in which data needs to be smoothly migrated between configuration management platforms such as Nacos, Zookeeper, and Eureka instances.
+MSE Sync is a data synchronization tool that is a highly customized and optimized version of the open source Nacos Sync project.
+It provides two-way data synchronization and includes features such as automatic service discovery and one-click full service synchronization.
+MSE Sync uses a multi-instance deployment architecture to provide high availability and disaster recovery.
+This makes it ideal for scenarios that require a smooth migration between configuration management platforms such as Nacos, ZooKeeper, and Eureka.

 • Smooth migration

-In the figures in this topic, pub refers to the service publisher, and sub refers to the service subscriber.平滑迁移
+In the image, `pub` refers to the service publisher and `sub` refers to the service subscriber.平滑迁移

 • Multi-instance deployment